 In the case of Martinez v.
 State, a suspect was convicted of trafficking cocaine in violation of O.C.G.A. §16-13-31(a).
 259 Ga.
 App.
-402. A confidential informant arranged for an Investigator to buy 17 ounces of cocaine from the suspect.
+402. A confidential informant arranged for an Investigator to buy 17 grams of cocaine from the suspect.
 The Investigator met the suspect at a restaurant and told the suspect that he wanted to see the drugs before he would hand over the money.
 After seeing the drugs, the Investigator signaled the rest of the officers and the suspect was apprehended.
 The officers found more cocaine in the floorboard of the suspect's car and the amount totaled over 450 grams.
 The entire transaction was videotaped, and the defendant was convicted at trial.

 What Has to be Proven for a Conviction

 To be guilty of trafficking cocaine in Georgia, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
 It is unlawful for any person to traffic cocaine; therefore, the State would have to present evidence showing how the cocaine was being trafficked and that a suspect was in possession of more than 28 grams of cocaine.

 Penalty for a Trafficking Cocaine Conviction in Georgia